 There were beautiful old tombstones in the churchyard, and I was drawn to a sad-looking cherub.
 It was as if he knew what once happened in the lush, green field standing, silent and still behind him.

-After a sombre but fascinating visit to Branxton we drove to the quintessentially English village of Etal.
+After a sombre, but fascinating visit to Branxton we drove to the quintessentially English village of Etal.
 It’s a tiny village with a cluster of thatched cottages and a pub called The Black Bull.
 The dramatic ruins of Etal Castle stand on the village green.
 In 1513 the Scots captured the castle en-route to Flodden.

 Scotland’s Berwickshire Coast

-The obligatory Welcome to Scotland stop
+The obligatory Scottish Borders stop

 After visiting Etal it was time to leave beautiful Northumberland and head back towards Scotland.
 It’s compulsory for Scots to stop at the Border and make a fuss over the Welcome to Scotland sign.
 We duly complied and set the wee dug up for a photo.